 You can refer to two successful application examples below (in PDF format):

-Please note, students may receive only one Conference Travel Funding Award per academic year.
+Please note, students are not eligible for applying if they have received the grant in the last four semesters (e.g., for Fall 2017, you cannot apply if you received an award in Fall 2015 or later).
 Awardee’s total reimbursement request must not be greater than the total amount of the expenses of the awardee’s conference related expenses.
 Alcohol purchases will not be covered and meal purchases must be within the University guidelines (should not exceed $60 per day).
 In order to be reimbursed, all conference travel award winners must submit ORIGINAL receipts.
 Only expense receipts that are for the awardees personal expenses will be reimbursed.
 You must be presenting at the conference.
-For more information, please refer to the FAQ:
+For more information, please refer to the GSA Travel Grant Rules document.

 GSA Conference Funding Reviewers are Needed!

 Looking to make connections with other UR graduate students?
 Interested in getting involved with the GSA?
 Need another item to add to your CV?
 Consider signing up as conference funding proposal readers!
 Every semester the GSA funds a number of graduate students for travel to conferences to present their research.
 Proposals are not lengthy and will only take a short time to read (a few hours at most).
-You can read them when you are available and typically readers only have four to six at a time to read.
+You can read them when you are available and typically we try to give reviewers 3 to read (with possible expansion of 4-6 if we are unable to recruit enough reviewers).
 The only precondition is that you are not applying the term that you are reviewing.
-Please contact Academic Programming Officer Almudena Escobar Lopez(email@example.com), if you are interested in serving in this capacity.
+Please contact Academic Programming Officer Yesim Demiroglu (firstname.lastname@example.org ) if you are interested in serving in this capacity.